Middle Fell and Seatallan

 Looking back to Seatallan from Cat Bields

 Apart from Wainwright himself, Joss Naylor is the second most popular person to have walked these fells.
-This is his cairn
+This is the cairn that he rebuilt that originally marked a tumulus or something similar.

 Sunburst from Buckbarrow